ahmerkhan357/noventiq/README.md

   - `Footer.css`: Contains the styles for the `Footer` component.
   - `Login.css`: Contains the styles for the `Login` component.

+- `src/translation`: Contains the translation json file for the application.
+  - `en.js`: Contains the english labels.
+  - `hi.js`: Contains the hindi labels.
+  - `bn.js`: Contains the bengla labels.
 ## Contributing

 If you have suggestions or improvements, feel free to create a pull request or open an issue.